dlab-berkeley/Bash-Git/README.md

 > If you are a git user, simply `git clone git@github.com:dlab-berkeley/BashGit.git`

-# Are you having trouble opening a Bash or Zsh terminal or GitBash on your personal computer?
+# Are you having trouble opening a Bash, Zsh, or GitBash terminal on your personal computer?

 Try these remote solutions instead: